opensafely-core/backend-server/playbook.md

 for the running job.
 You can look at the log timestamps to see when it issued the current query.

-There is a helpful script to view this at a glance: `current-queries.sh`.
-It will show the last SQL timestamp of all running *cohortextractor* jobs, giving you an idea of how long the job has been waiting on the db for.

-`current-queries.sh v` will *also* print the actual SQL, which can be very large.

 #### Assessing query progress in mssql

 To estimate the rowcount of a table which is being `INSERT`ed to,